Flutterwave/Python-v2/README.md

 ### ```.withdraw()```

-This allows a the user to withdraw funds from a card with a given id. the `card id` and `amount` are passed into the `.Withdraw()` method.
+This function allows you to withdraw funds from a card with a given id. the `card id` and `amount` are passed into the `.Withdraw()` method.

-A sample Create call is:
+A sample call is:

 ```py
 card_id = "660bae3b-333c-410f-b283-2d181587247f"